 In order to view your appointment time, you should use this navigation in Enroll & Pay: Enroll and Pay> Enrollment.

-You will be able to enroll online for the spring from your appointment time until January 24, 2022.
+You will be able to enroll online for the fall semester from your appointment time until Sunday, August 20, 2023.
+Friday, August 25, 2023 is the last day to add/change online

 Enrollment appointment times are set according to the number of hours a student has completed plus the number of hours in which they are currently enrolled: